-Michigan, University Library, Special Collections (roughly 1800 texts in 1,103 volumes)
+Michigan, University Library, Special Collections Research Center (roughly 1800 texts in 1,103 volumes)

 ""The Islamic Manuscripts Collection at the University of Michigan consists of 1,103 volumes (codices and rolls) and a small number of single leaves, dating from the 8th to the 20th century CE and carrying roughly 1,800 titles chiefly in Arabic, Persian, and Ottoman Turkish."."